vbarbarosh/laravel-debug-eval/README.md

 ## Credits

-* Right pannel with a list of snippets was expired by https://github.com/tinkerun/tinkerun
+* Right pannel with a list of snippets was inspired by https://github.com/tinkerun/tinkerun